Information security manager studying for CISM certification with security frameworks and management materials

 CISM Salary Impact

-CISM certification commands premium salaries due to its focus on management-level skills and strict experience requirements.
-The certification particularly benefits professionals in senior security roles.
+CISM commands premium salaries, driven by its focus on management-level skills and strict experience requirements.
+The premium is largest for professionals already in senior security roles.

 $158,000